AndreaHobby/CMS-Data/README.md

 Specific Diagnosis/Precoedre - Yes
 Proocedure Code Selection - Code 10

-Once the individual datasets were downloaded, I checked the variable types...
-Then, I created a macro to merge all the datasets together.
+Once the individual datasets were downloaded, I checked the variable types in SAS 9.4 Then, I created a macro to merge all the datasets together.
 Rename variabls if needed for the initial merge.

 ### Step 2 Data Cleaning